 For some employees, changing their work schedule will reduce their commute time.
 Employees can work remotely part of the time.
 Or, employees can change their start and end times to avoid rush hours.

-Employees can work at their most productive times if they have a flexible schedule.
+Employees can work at their most productive times with a flexible schedule.
 Some employees might work better in the early morning, while others might prefer to do more work in the evening.

 Flexible work arrangements don’t only benefit employees.
 There are benefits of flexible working for employers, too.